m417z/ntdoc/descriptions/civerifyhashincatalog.md

-Searches the installed signature catalogs for an entry that matches the supplied file hash and verifies the signature on the containing catalog.
+Searches the signature catalogs known to the Code Integrity subsystem for an entry that matches the supplied file hash and verifies the signature on the containing catalog.

 # Parameters
  - `Hash` - a pointer to the file digest to look up in the catalogs.